codyub/codyub.github.io/_posts/2025-02-24-Multivariate Linear Model(1).md

 Background
 ---
 - analyzing data with high dimensional y(response variable) and relatively low dimensional X(predictor) is often difficult
-- Thus, low dimensional linear transform of Y that describes the regression relationship would be helpful.
+- Thus, low dimensional linear transform of Y that describes the regression relationship(=adequate dimension reduction) would facilitate the statistical analysis.
 - Most of dimension reduction methods have focused on reducing the dimension of X.

 Envelope